 Gender.
 Males have twice the risk of females.

-Epstein-Barr virus (EBV): Worldwide, it is estimated that about 5%-10% of gastric cancers are associated with EBV.
+Epstein-Barr virus (EBV).
+Worldwide, it is estimated that about 5-10% of gastric cancers are associated with EBV.

-Environmental exposures: There is some evidence that occupational exposures in rubber manufacturing, tin and coal mining and steel and iron processing may increase the risk of gastric cancer.
+Environmental exposures.
+There is some evidence that occupational exposures in rubber manufacturing, tin and coal mining, and steel and iron processing may increase the risk of gastric cancer.

-Abdominal radiation: Individuals who received radiation as part of cancer treatment, e.g., for testicular cancer, Hodgkin’s lymphoma, or childhood cancers, have a greater risk for gastric cancer.
+Abdominal radiation.
+Individuals who received radiation as part of cancer treatment (e.g., for testicular cancer, Hodgkin’s lymphoma, or childhood cancers) have a greater risk for gastric cancer.

 It is also recommended that patients with early gastric cancer receive treatment for Helicobacter pylori infection.

 During the early 20th century, stomach cancer incidence consistently declined in countries where refrigeration supplanted other methods of food preservation.
-In the latter part of the 20th century and early 21st century, several dietary factors emerged as gastric cancer risk factors that were unrelated to refrigeration.
-Individuals consuming the most foods on a Western dietary pattern (including meat, eggs, high fat dairy foods and refined carbohydrates) were found to have a 50% higher risk for gastric cancer, compared to those eating the least.
-By comparison, individuals eating closest to a ‘Prudent’ pattern (low in saturated fat, fried foods, refined carbohydrates and higher in fruits, vegetables, nuts, fiber and soy foods) were found to reduce the risk for this cancer by 25%, compared to those eating the fewest.
-The following dietary factors are also associated with reduced risk:
+In the latter part of the 20th century and early 21st century, several dietary factors emerged as risk factors that were unrelated to refrigeration.
+Individuals consuming the most foods following a Western dietary pattern (including meat, eggs, high-fat dairy foods, and refined carbohydrates) were found to have a 50% higher risk for gastric cancer compared with those eating the least.
+By comparison, individuals following a pattern deemed “prudent” (low in saturated fat, fried foods, and refined carbohydrates and higher in fruits, vegetables, nuts, fiber, and soy foods) were found to reduce the risk for this cancer by 25%, compared with those following less prudent diets.

 Avoidance of animal products, particularly those containing nitrites.
-Studies have found a 45% greater risk in individuals who eat the highest amount of red and processed meats and the nitrite food preservatives these contain, compared with those who ate the least.
+Studies have found a 45% greater risk in individuals who eat the highest amount of red and processed meats and the nitrite food preservatives they contain, compared with those who ate the lowest.
 This relationship does not exist for dietary nitrates, most of which come from vegetables.
 Higher intakes of saturated fat are associated with a roughly 30% higher risk for gastric cancer as well.
 In contrast, vegetable fats are associated with a significantly lower risk.

 Replacing refined grains with whole grains.
 Higher intakes of cereal fiber are associated with a roughly 30% lower risk for gastric cancer.